SeldonIO/seldon-core/docs-gb/models/securing-endpoints.md

 # Securing model endpoints

+Often, in enterprise use-cases, users will want to define who is able to hit the endpoints exposed for deployed models or pipelines.
+Seldon Core itself does not provide that functionality, but it does integrate easily with various service meshes that support this requirement.
+Seldon Core 2 is service mesh agnostic, but the example below will demonstrate an approach to setting up authentication and authorization in order to secure a model endpoint using Istio.

+## Securing Endpoints with Istio

-You can secure the endpoints of a model that you deployed in a Kubernetes cluster using a service mesh.
-You can configure multiple layers of security within an Istio Gateway.
-For instance, you can configure [TLS for HTTPS at the gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host) level, enable [mutual TLS (mTLS) to secure internal communication](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-mutual-tls-ingress-gateway), and apply [AuthorizationPolicies](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) policies to enforce both authentication and authorization controls.
+Service meshes offer a flexible way of defining authentication and authorization rules for your models.
+With Istio, for example, you can configure multiple layers of security within an Istio Gateway, such as a [TLS for HTTPS at the gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host) level, [mutual TLS (mTLS) for secure internal communication](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-mutual-tls-ingress-gateway), as well as [AuthorizationPolicies](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) policies to enforce both authentication and authorization controls.

-## Prerequaites
+## Prerequisites
 * [Deploy a model](/kubernetes/service-meshes/istio.md)
 * [Configure a gateway](/kubernetes/service-meshes/istio.md)
 * [Create a virtual service to expose the REST and gRPC endpoints](/kubernetes/service-meshes/istio.md)